FahimSaki/FahimSaki/README.md

 # Hi there 👋

 I'm Fahimuzzaman Saki, a Full-Stack Software Engineer and co-founder of a software startup based in Khulna, Bangladesh.
 I design, build, and ship production ready web, mobile and windows apps, backend APIs, authentication, cross-platform Flutter interfaces, and the CI/CD pipelines that deploy them.
-I own products end-to-end, from architecture through deployment and long-term maintenance.

 - Co-founder & Product Engineer at **Web Brain Computers** - reusable Flutter components and templates I built cut delivery time 20–30% across client projects
-- Solo architect, engineer, and maintainer of **[Momentum](https://github.com/FahimSaki/Momentum)**, an open-source team management platform
+- Solo architect and maintainer of **[Momentum](https://github.com/FahimSaki/Momentum)**, an open-source team management platform
 - Also ship native Android (XML) and Windows desktop interfaces when Flutter isn't the right fit for the job

 <!-- ## Technologies & Tools